 Adalja said the positive test results that some laboratories produce are just a way to support a doctor’s diagnosis.
 “It is not a valid way of approaching this,” he said.
 The CDC also warns against prolonged antibiotic use because it can drive the growth of bacteria that are resistant to antibiotic medications.

 Oral antibiotics can cause gastrointestinal upset, and those who take antibiotics intravenously are subject to line infections.
-Last year, the CDC issued a call to action to halt unnecessary prescribing of antibiotics.
+Last year, the CDC to halt unnecessary prescribing of antibiotics.

 Yang said Lyme disease is a “very well understood condition, with close parallels to another old and well understood disease, syphilis, which is caused by a related ... bacterium.”